FREE three month

 “The Joe Rogan podcast is not a substitute for the Wall Street Journal.”

-The new media that sprouts up must be committed to the best principles and standards the old media established and then failed to live up to.
-But, the new media should aim to do it better.
+The new media that sprouts up should be committed to the best principles and standards the old media established and then failed to live up to.
+But, the new media must aim to do it better.
 And we should all hope some of the old traditional media survives too.
 Because without this mix, we risk becoming even more fragmented and divided.
-And nothing good can come of that.
+And no good can come of that.

 Harrison Lowman